epowsal/cnttf/README.md

 # cnttf
-smallest chinese font ttf file
+the smallest chinese font ttf file
 Make by Epowsal 2022-01-19.